Why is Exposure to Nature Important in Early Childhood?

 Torquati, J., K. Cutler, D. Gilkerson, and S. Sarver.
 2013.
 "Early childhood educators' perceptions of nature, science, and environmental education."
 Early Education and Development.
 24(5) 721–743.

 UNESCO (United Nations Educational, Scientific and Cultural Organization).
 (2015).
 Early Childhood Care and Education.
-Retreived from http://www.unesco.org/new/en/education/themes/strengthening-education-systems/early-childhood/
+Retrieved from https://www.unesco.org/en/education/early-childhood

 Wells, N., and G. W. Evans.
 2003.
 Nearby nature: A buffer of life stress among rural children.
 Environment and Behavior 35(3) 311–330.